olmax99/treesnqsweb/README.md

 Currently, the only option seems to stop, delete, and restart Minikube.
 All data will be lost.
 <-- Try: Delete PV manually, and restart djangohelm

-- How to configure the connection credentials and pass them on from main Chart?
+- How to configure the postgres connection credentials and pass them on from main Chart?

-The main chart `values.yaml` file contains the appropriate subchart sections, which start according to the subcharts' dependeny name.
+The main chart `values.yaml` file contains the appropriate subchart sections, which start according to the subcharts' dependency name.
 E.g.
 ```
 ...
 postgresql: